Karlene Sugarman explains how to approach goal-setting with your team.

 I have already talked about the importance of goal-setting, but you also need to be dedicated mentally and physically to achieving the goals you have set for yourself.
 Follow these practical tips to help you with that:

 When setting your goals, keep these things in mind; and, do not forget . . . the journey of 1,000 miles begins with 1 step.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Karlene is a a Mental Training Consultant in California and works with athletes and teams teaching mental training techniques and team building strategies.
+Karlene is a Mental Training Consultant in California and works with athletes and teams teaching mental training techniques and team-building strategies.
 She works with athletes in various sports and has worked with the University of San Diego baseball team since 2000.
 She is a Professor in the Sport Psychology program at John F. Kennedy University.